Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

-Notice that Figure~\ref{f:choice}(1) is of Case B for both $w$ and $w_1$ (while (2) and (3) of the same diagram can be used to connect $w$ and $w_2$ and finally $w$ and $w_3$).
-These last choices then conclude the proof. \end{proof} The same statement generalizes to the further five remaining cases of Figure~\ref{f:hexposs}: \begin{thm} Elementary situations and curve systems of Case B corresponding to the same background are nicely connected. \end{thm} \begin{proof} The idea of the proof is exactly the same as the proof of Proposition~\ref{p:3333eq}, therefore we only provide the arcs defining the Case B curve systems which should be used in the individual cases.
-Notice that for $(9,1,1,1)$ there is one possible nontrivial place for $w_d$ and in this case there is only one elementary situation, hence we do not need to do anything in this case.
-For the remaining cases the diagrams of Figure~\ref{f:modif} provide the appropriate arcs (as usual, the curves are the boundaries of the neighbourhoods of the unions of the arcs and the two circles they connect). \end{proof}
+\begin{prop} Suppose that the $\betak$-curves are positioned in the four-punctured sphere $S$ as shown by $(3,3,3,3)$.
+Then all configurations are nicely connected. \end{prop} \begin{proof} Since each Case B configuration is compatible with two choices of the distinguished basepoint, we can use these configurations to connect configurations with different fixed distinguished basepoints.
+The same argument applies if we change the choice of the outer circle, concluding the argument. \end{proof} The same strategy applies for the further five remaining backgrounds listed in Figure~\ref{f:hexposs}: \begin{thm} Consider a background configuration of Figure~\ref{f:hexposs}.
+Then the Case A elementary curve configurations and the Case B elementary curve configurations (if any) corresponding to the chosen background are nicely connected. \end{thm} \begin{proof} The idea of the proof is exactly the same as the proof of Propositions~\ref{p:3333eq} and \ref{p:vegso3333}, therefore we only provide the $\alpha _0$-circles which should be used in the same spirit as used in the proofs of the above propositions.
+Indeed, the circles can be defined by the dashed arcs of Figure~\ref{f:modif}.
+In each case one needs to make a careful (but rather straightforward) choice of the last $\alphak$-curve in the diagram; this last choice will not be given explicitly here.
+Notice that for $(9,1,1,1)$ there is one possible nontrivial place for $w_d$ and in this case there is only one elementary situation (and no Case B configuration), hence we do not need to do anything further.
+For the remaining cases the diagrams of Figure~\ref{f:modif} provide the appropriate dashed arcs (as usual, the curves are the boundaries of the neighbourhoods of the unions of the arcs and the two circles they connect). \end{proof}